aquilesC/aquiles.me/content/Become genuinely interested in other people.md

 Examples of politicians that remembered people’s stories and backgrounds, and that showed interest in their lives.

-> [Interest] must pay off not only for the person showing it, but for the person receiving the attention.
+> Interest must pay off not only for the person showing it, but for the person receiving the attention.

-Tags: #reading #management #2021 #literature-note
+Tags: #reading #management #2021 #literature-note #management-books #sales-books